Decoy Carr, Acle

-Decoy Carr, Acle is a 56 ha biological Site of Special Scientific Interest south of Acle in Norfolk.
+Decoy Carr, Acle is a 56 ha biological Site of Special Scientific Interest south of Acle in Norfolk, England.
 It is part of the Broadland Ramsar site and Special Protection Area, and The Broads Special Area of Conservation.

 This area of wet carr woodland, fen, reedbeds and open water, is spring fed.
 It has a number of rare Arctic–alpine mosses, such as Cinclidium stygium and Camptothecium nitens, which indicate only minor disturbance since the end of the last ice age.
 There is a network of dykes which have clear spring water and a variety of water plants.

 The site is private land with no public access.